 There are two ways of doing it:

-For example, sell not only clothes but offer a patch with a client’s name or let them choose a logo to bring additional value.
+For example, don't only sell clothes but also offer a patch with a client’s name or let them choose a logo to bring additional value.

-In case you have a client base, you can offer your online products to them.
-It can significantly help you to keep it float if you wouldn’t find the right market to offer your services in the beginning.
+In case you already have a client base, you can offer your online products to them.
+It can significantly help you to keep your business alive in case you're not able to find the right market to offer your services to in the beginning.